Elstree (song): Music video

 A music video was filmed featuring Trevor Horn as a BBC janitor cleaning a cemetery set on a sound stage as he recalls his days as a bit player in Elstree Studio b-films.
 Intercut with scenes of black and white sword fighting and retro movie scenes are included in the video.
 As Horn reminisces, black-and-white footage of his "films" play, illustrating the various roles he recalls in the song.

-Performances
+Live performances

 On 28 September 2010, The Buggles reunited to play their first full-length live concert.
 The event was billed as "The Lost Gig" and took place at "Ladbroke Grove's Supperclub", Notting Hill, London, and was a fund raiser with all earnings going to the Royal Hospital for Neuro-disability.
 Except "Video Killed the Radio Star" and "The Plastic Age" which the band had previously played together, "The Lost Gig" saw the first live performances of all songs from The Age of Plastic, which included "Elstree".

+Legacy

+The song was parodied in the 1983 Central TV 'Christmas Tape', with reference made about the move from the ATV Elstree Studios to the then new Lenton Lane Studios in Nottingham - a voice-over from an advert for Tunes menthol sweets is played at the end: 'A Second Class Return to Nottingham, please'.
+Gigi D'Agostino reused parts of the song's melodic structure for his 1999 hit "Another Way".